Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: A reminder of the open case

 with the `hamiltonian densities' $e^{\gl}_j$ defined in~\eqref{rep-TL-1}, is self-adjoint $H_{\mathrm{op.}}=H_{\mathrm{op.}}^{\dagger}$ with respect to this inner product (actually, each $e_j^{\gl}$ is a self-adjoint operator).
 Its eigenvalues are real and the eigenvectors can easily be computed.
-As a consequence of the indefinite inner product, the self-adjoint Hamiltonian has non-trivial Jordan cells (of rank-two).
+Because of the indefinite inner product, the self-adjoint Hamiltonian can have non-trivial Jordan cells and here it is indeed the case -- the Jordan cells are of rank two~\cite{ReadSaleur07-2}.

 The open $\gl(1|1)$ spin-chain exhibits a large symmetry algebra dubbed ${\cal A}_{1|1}$ in~\cite{ReadSaleur07-1}.
 This algebra is the centralizer $\centTL$ of $\TL{N}(0)$ and is generated by the identity and the five generators